 Letao Qin has extensive experience as a patent attorney.
 Focusing her practice in all aspects of patent and trademark prosecution, procurement and transaction, Dr. Qin has advised Fortune 500 companies, universities, start-ups, and individual inventors to identify, capture, and protect innovations.

 Prior to joining Rimon, Dr. Qin was an in-house counsel at IHHI, a start-up company engaged in nuclear energy research and development.
-As an in-house counsel, Dr. Qin helped to establish the company’s IP program, working with the engineering team on validation of these innovations.
+As an in-house counsel, Dr. Qin helped to establish the company’s IP program, working with the engineering team on validation of their innovations.
 She was pivotal in the establishment of a multi-prong IP protection strategy aimed to protect the company’s business interests, regarding patents and trade secrets.

 Before becoming an in-house counsel, Dr. Qin worked for more than seven years at two IP boutique law firms as an associate, where she concentrated on electrical and telecommunication technologies, computer software, optical instruments, and medical devices.
 She drafted PCT and US utility patent applications and prosecuted both domestic and foreign patent applications for a top wireless equipment provider.
 She prepared appeal briefs for appeals to Patent Trial and Appeal Board and succeeded in overturning examiner’s rejections in a number of cases.
 In addition to patent and trademark procurement, she also conducted IP due diligence, IP clearance, and patentability search and analysis.